prakharmrsl/easypcceo.github.io/pages/game-hosts/pingperfect.md

 Nine times out of ten, Google will return a knowledge base tutorial, or a helpful forum thread.

 In their categories tab, you'll see nearly 600 individual articles in the game servers section, and significantly less covering other aspects of the site, and none covering their dedicated servers.
-It seems like their main customer base needs help with game servers, so it's easy to understand why they've somewhat neglected other sections of their knowledgebase.
+It seems like their main customer base needs help with game servers, so it's easy to understand why they've focused on that area of the knowledgebase.

+PingPerfect told me they update their knowledgebase as they get questions from their customers, meaning it covers all of the most common questions they receive.

 <img class="lazyload" alt="pingperfect knowledgebase" data-src="/img/game-hosts/ping-perfect/categories.JPG">